Nonmetric Multidimensional Scaling with Stable Solution from Random Starts, Axis Scaling and Species Scores

 is

-the default choice, and it is also possible to call the
+the default choice, but it is also possible to call other functions

 Usage